Monitoring a Review Center queue

 2. Set your queue's review field as the Field to Monitor.

-3. For most use cases, set Track Initial Change Only? to Yes.
-This sets it to track the first reviewer of the document, instead of overwriting the Reviewed On and Reviewed By fields every time a user edits the document.
+2. If this is set to No, the application updates the Reviewed On and Reviewed By fields every time a user edits the document.

 If you set up the application after starting your queue, you can still see previous coding decisions by following the steps under Populating Historical Records.